Oral Cancer Screenings in Pasadena Are Crucial For Your Health

 Your dentist could very well be your number one soldier in the fight against oral cancer.
-Statistics show in about 10 percent of patients, dentists notice a problem area even before the patient notices.
-During a regular dental checkup, your dentist will examine your entire mouth, searching for a flat, painless, white or red spot or small sore.
+Statistics show that in about 10% percent of patients, dentists notice a problem area even before the patient notices.
+During a regular dental checkup, your dentist will examine your entire mouth, searching for a flat, painless white or red spot or a small sore.
 Other signs of oral cancer can include:

 - A sore that bleeds easily or does not heal.